Evo 2012

 The 2012 Evolution Championship Series (commonly referred to as Evo 2012 or EVO 2012) was a fighting game event held at Caesars Palace, Las Vegas on July 6–8.
 The event featured a major tournament for six fighting games, including Super Street Fighter IV: Arcade Edition and Ultimate Marvel vs. Capcom 3, as well as various smaller-scale competitions.

 Background

-Held in Caesar's Palace, Las Vegas, Evo 2012 featured over 3,500 entrants among its six major tournaments.
+Held in Caesars Palace, Las Vegas, Evo 2012 featured over 3,500 entrants among its six major tournaments.
 The tournaments held at Evo 2012 were livestreamed through the Twitch online video service.
 A "Road to Evo" tournament series started in January 2012, in which competitors could earn seeding points for the main event.

 Games

 Six major tournaments were held at Evo 2012.
 The games played were: